ri0e/Ngram/README.md

 An extension to predict_next_word.
 - model(dict) - your ngram.
 - text(str) - text to predict from.
-- word_count(int) - the amount of words you want to predict.
+- word_count(int) - the number of words you want to predict.
 ## Usage example
-I made a website using this library which you can checkout here https://ngram.vercel.app.
+I made a website using this library, which you can check out here https://ngram-lyart.vercel.app/.